 Do journalists travel?

-Journalists at smaller newspapers and news sites are likelier to be based in one place (a city or a county, etc.) and unlikely to travel much.
+Journalists at smaller newspapers and news sites are likelier to be based in one place (a city, a county, etc.) and unlikely to travel much.
 Freelancers can move quite a bit, but in many cases, the places they go for work aren’t the types of sites most people would want to go to on vacation.

 What is a news Reporter’s salary?